willymcallister/willymcallister.github.io/_articles/how-circuits-become-equations.md

 >A circuit with $E$ elements requires a system of $2E$ independent equations.

-## Circuit terminology concept check
+## Concept check: circuit terminology

 As we discuss this idea in abstract terms, we will also use this real circuit example.
 If you want to review your understanding of circuit terminology, check [here]({{ site.baseurl }}{% link _videos/circuit-terminology.md %}).